xgui4/Xgui4-Utils/README.md

 # Xgui4 Utils

-An groups of utils made in rust for the coossmic desktop environnement
+An groups of utils made in rust for the cosmic desktop environnement

 ## Disclairmer

-This app is a simple project of a Rust noob ... and this is the very first version so nothing is in the project (at least the GUI) that is usable
+This app is a simple hobby project of a Rust noob ... and this is the very first version so nothing is in the project (at least the GUI) that is usable.

-## HERE is the information from the template (i didn't write thoses)
+## Here is the information from the template (I didn't write thoses)

 ## Installation